Leonard2310/WanderFlow/README.md

-# 🌍 TripMatch BPA - AI-Powered Travel Planning System
+# 🌍 WanderFlow - AI-Powered Travel Planning System

 The digital transformation of travel planning has created new opportunities for **intelligent automation** and **personalized user experiences**.
-As travelers increasingly demand customized itineraries that match their specific preferences, duration, and destination choices, traditional static planning tools fall short. **TripMatch BPA** addresses this gap by implementing a **Business Process Automation (BPA)** solution that seamlessly integrates **AI-powered workflow orchestration** with interactive user interfaces.
+As travelers increasingly demand customized itineraries that match their specific preferences, duration, and destination choices, traditional static planning tools fall short. **WanderFlow** addresses this gap by implementing a **Business Process Automation (BPA)** solution that seamlessly integrates **AI-powered workflow orchestration** with interactive user interfaces.

-**TripMatch BPA** is a sophisticated travel planning platform that leverages **Orkes Conductor** for workflow orchestration, **Large Language Models (LLMs)** for intelligent content generation, and **Streamlit** for dynamic user interaction.
+**WanderFlow** is a sophisticated travel planning platform that leverages **Orkes Conductor** for workflow orchestration, **Large Language Models (LLMs)** for intelligent content generation, and **Streamlit** for dynamic user interaction.
 The system intelligently adapts to trip duration—offering **three AI-curated city options for short trips (≤3 days)** and **comprehensive regional itineraries for longer journeys (≥5 days)**.
 Through its modular architecture and advanced prompt engineering, the platform handles complex decision trees, user preferences, and real-time task management while providing an intuitive, map-integrated interface.

 The platform addresses the challenge of **dynamic workflow routing** and **AI-driven content generation** based on user input, implementing conditional logic that determines whether travelers receive multiple city options or a single comprehensive itinerary.
 This intelligent bifurcation, combined with LLM-powered quality assurance, ensures optimal user experience while maintaining workflow efficiency and scalability across different travel scenarios.